Kugoo G2 Pro UAE Review: Good Budget “Dual Motor” or a Workshop Headache?

 Disc brake rubbing / misalignment

 Dual mechanical discs are great on paper, but they need alignment.
 A slight rotor bend or caliper shift = constant rub and reduced range.
 (This is why “cheap powerful” sometimes feels slow.)
+See our brakes not working — disc vs drum guide for the fix walkthrough.

 Stem wobble / folding mechanism looseness